abelasandovalg/eeg/README.md

 # Electroencephalograph (EEG) Visualization

 ## Project Motivation
 This project was part of the required coursework for The University of Texas at Austin's Elements of Data Visualization course.
-The goal of this project is to analyze and visualize data related to our respective major, that being neuroscience in this case.
+The goal of this project is to analyze and visualize data related to our respective major, that being neuroscience in my case.

 ## Code
 **Language**: Python, HTML, CSS <br>